katieloesch/browser-arcade/README.md

 ### Build process

-To see the build process for the individual games, please visit the dedicate repository readmes:
+The build process for the individual games can be found in the readme file of their original repository:

 - TicTacToe repo - https://github.com/katieloesch/tictactoe-react
 - Hangman repo - https://github.com/katieloesch/rock-paper-scissors-react